The country is talking about race in schools. Minneapolis offers lessons.

 Nafeesah Muhammad, a high school teacher in Minneapolis, follows her students’ lead on whether or how much they want to discuss social injustices in the news.

 For Ms. Muhammad, covering these topics comes naturally.
-Other teachers are uncomfortable or don’t see the purpose.
+Some other teachers are uncomfortable or don’t see the purpose.
 As educators across the country wrestle with addressing the nation’s racial reckoning in their classrooms, what’s happening in Minneapolis offers a microcosm of the struggles and lessons learned since the death of George Floyd here nearly a year ago.
 It’s played out in the district in the form of teacher training, more space from some teachers for in-class discussion, and, in the Twin Cities region overall, an increase in courses focused on the study of race.

 Why We Wrote This